On a conjecture of Meeks, P\'erez and Ros: Introduction

 One can wonder about what is the correct statement to the conjecture of Meeks, P\'erez and Ros.
-In this direction, we first prove that if we change the class of surfaces considered to immersed instead of embedded, then the corresponding statement is true, i.e, we have:
+In this direction, we prove the following.

 \begin{thm} Let $(M,g)$ be a closed Riemannian $3$-manifold.
-If $(M,g)$ does not admit any closed immersed minimal surface whose two-sided covering is stable, then $M$ is finitely covered by the $3$-sphere. \end{thm}
+If $(M,g)$ does not admit any closed, two-sided, immersed, stable minimal surface, then $M$ is finitely covered by the $3$-sphere. \end{thm}

-The proof of this theorem uses theorems of existence of area-minimizing surfaces and some of the developments in the theory of $3$-manifolds of the last fifteen years, in particular the work of Perelman on the {\it Geometrization conjecture} \cite{Pe}, and the work of Kahn-Markovic on the {Surface subgroup conjecture} \cite{K.M}.
-However, if one keep considering embedded surfaces, we will show in section \ref{last} that our counterexample and the proof of theorem \ref{ims} reduces the problem to the following question:\\
+The proof of Theorem 2 uses results of existence of area-minimizing surfaces and some of the developments in the theory of $3$-manifolds of the last years, in particular the work of Perelman on the {\it Geometrization conjecture} \cite{Pe}, and the work of Kahn-Markovic on the {Surface subgroup conjecture} \cite{K.M}.

+In relation to the existence of the closed geometric 3-manifolds in Theorem \ref{cx} that provide counterexamples to the Meeks, Perez Ros conjecture, we ask the following question, which we highlight is not even known in the special case that the metric g is hyperbolic; see the end of Section 4 for further discussion and motivation for this question.\\

-{\bf Question}: Let $M$ be a non-Haken closed $3$-manifold, which is homeomorphic to a hyperbolic manifold.
-Let $g$ be a Riemannian metric on $M$.
+{\bf Question}: Let $M$ be a closed, non-Haken hyperbolic $3$-manifold and let $g$ be an arbitrary Riemannian metric on $M$.
 Does $(M,g)$ admit a closed, embedded, minimal surface whose two-sided covering is stable?\\

-Using the following theorem we can obtain interesting consequences about the geometry of the manifolds in theorem \ref{cx}.